samallen659/ccWC/README.md

 cat file.txt | ./ccWC
 ```

-When specifying specific options to count, the flags must be set before the file name in the command
+When specifying options to count, the flags must be set before the file name in the command

 ```bash
 ./ccWC -c -l file.txt